usnistgov/NIST-BGP-SRx/README.md

 ## Project Status

-The project contains two major versions, version 5 which is the current major version providing BGPsec path validation and prefix origin validation.
-Even though the majority of modules within this version are currently in maintenance only mode only, we did add an experimentation part to this version.
+The project contains two major versions:
+* **version 6** which is the current major version providing BGPsec path validation (BGP-PV), BGP origin validation (BGP-OV) and ASPA validation (BGP-AV).

+* **version 5** only contains BGP-PV and BGP-OV.

+Version 6 provides
-The second version available in this repository will be version 6 which provides an overhaul of the QuaggaSRx implementation by separating path and origin validation as well as adding ASPA validation.
-Version 6 is currently only in pre-release available and once the release version 6 will be available we will add it to the master branch.
+an overhaul of the QuaggaSRx policy processing by separating BGP-PV and BGP-OV as well as adding ASPA validation (BGP-PV).
+This version is the preferred version available in the master branch.

 ## Branching

-The main branch of the repository will still deliver NIST-BGP-SRx version 5.
+The main branch of the repository will deliver NIST-BGP-SRx version 6.
 Branch:
-* **version5**: This branch is synchronized with the master branch.
-Implementations can easily switch between version5 and master back and forth, both deliver the same content.
-* **pre-release-6**: This branch is a "sneak preview" of the upcoming version 6.
+* **master**: This branch provides the current recommended version of NIST-BGP-SRx (version6.1).
+            This version contains ASPA validation and a complete re-write of the Quagga-SRx policy scripting and processing for BGP-OV, BGP-PV, and BGP-AV.
-            The ASPA implementation follows the IETF draft draft-ietf-sidrops-aspa-verification-07 but some modifications within the algorithm are expected to come in the next version of the draft.
-Once the new updates are implemented, we will release version 6.
+            The ASPA implementation follows the IETF draft draft-ietf-sidrops-aspa-verification-07 including an expected modification for Downstream validation which is expected in the next draft.
-            From that moment on, master will provide the version 6 code base.
-* **master**: This branch provides the current recommended version of NIST-BGP-SRx (version5).
-            All modifications to this branch will be merged into the version5 branch only.
-            Once version 6 is released, master will hold version6.
-            At that point changes to version5 are only applied to branch version5.
+* **version5**: This branch stands on its own and is only maintained for BUG fixes.
+            New features are added to the master branch which is contains NIST-BGP-SRx Version 6.
+* **pre-release-6** (*deprecated*): This branch was a "sneak preview" of the upcoming version 6 and is not further maintained and expected to be removed in the future.

 ## Testing